Learn all about prior learning at University of Maryland Global Campus.

 To participate in Portfolio, you must:

-Applications for EXCL 301 and EXCL X001 must be submitted before registering for the course.
+(3 Credits, EXCL 301) and EXCL X001 must be submitted before registering for the course.

 If you apply but do not register, you must reapply when you plan to take the class.

-EXCL 301 is graded S, D, or F. If you complete EXCL 301 and submit a portfolio, you receive an S (satisfactory) grade, which does not affect your GPA.
+(3 Credits, EXCL 301) and submit a portfolio, you receive an S (satisfactory) grade, which does not affect your GPA.
 Credit awarded through portfolio evaluation also receives an S grade.

 A portfolio is a collection of materials that documents what you have learned, where you learned it, and how that learning equates to college-level learning.
 Parallels are made between stated course outcomes, as shown on course syllabi, and your learning through work, volunteering, and other experiences by way of written narratives.
 A faculty member guides you through the creation of the portfolio.

 It is crucial that you speak with your academic advisor and discuss your intention to take

 (3 Credits, EXCL 301).
 You can also begin to look at the UMGC catalog and target courses you feel may be similar in outcomes to the learning you have achieved through your work, volunteer activities, and personal experiences.
 You can also begin to list all the pertinent experience you've had since high school and begin to think about who you can approach to provide documentation.

 There are many kinds of documentation, most of which fall into two categories: direct and indirect.
 Direct documentation includes materials like computer programs you have written, art you have created, and other things you have done.
 Indirect documentation includes letters from supervisors detailing your learning, newspaper articles about your accomplishments, and other ways that demonstrate the learning you have acquired.
 These can include lists of books you read to become competent in an area, attendance certificates at training events, and other items that support your claims for credit.